-Nothing compares to the atmosphere of a conservatory in providing a bright, calming and relaxing place in which to spend time.
-A little sunshine, whatever the season, will flood the room with light and warmth – uplifting the spirit and providing for many of our clients the most used room in the house.
+Nothing compares to the atmosphere of a glazed structure in providing a bright, calming and relaxing place in which to spend time.
+A little sunshine, whatever the season, will flood the room with light and warmth – uplifting the spirit and becoming for many of our clients, the most used room in the house.

-Whether your conservatory is designed with full length glazed panels and doors or built with a solid low wall, you will experience a new appreciation of the outdoors.
-The garden can be enjoyed in all weathers, at all times of the year from the comfort and seclusion of the conservatory.
+Whether the room is designed with full length glazed panels or with elements of solid wall, glazed or lead roof, most clients experience a new appreciation of the outdoors where the garden can be enjoyed in all weathers, at all times of the year from the comfort and seclusion of the your new room.

-A conservatory placed directly off the kitchen is one of the most popular positions for any new glazed addition.
-The conservatory forms a multifunctional extension to this central point of activity.
-Families can communicate easily between the two areas with members having their own personal space, yet retaining the feeling of unity.
+These unique rooms placed directly off the kitchen create one of the most popular positions for any new glazed addition.
+They form a multifunctional extension to this central point of activity.
+Families can communicate easily between the two areas with members having their own personal space yet retaining the feeling of unity.